-(first posted from Paris in 2010 at the other site.
-Updated and revised) I know many Americans may barely know know of the R4’s existence, and would be quite happy to go their graves without being enlightened to its Gallic charms.
-But it does represents one of the most important milestone in the development of the modern car: this lowly little box created and defined the whole genre of the compact hatchback, on that has become one the most popular classes globally.
+(first posted 5/11/2016) I know many Americans may barely know know of the R4’s existence, and would be quite happy to go their graves without being enlightened to its Gallic charms.
+But it does represents one of the most important milestones in the development of the modern car: this lowly little box created and defined the whole genre of the compact hatchback, one that has become one the most popular classes globally.
 And if that’s not enough, it has a few other significant honors in its resumé.

 Everyone recognizes that quintessential French small car, the Citroen 2CV (CC here).
 Although it became an evergreen as well as an icon, in reality it also became outmoded for the rank and file French drivers pretty early on.
 By 1960, it was already looking dated, and its tiny two-cylinder engine was noisy, slow, and didn’t generate any real heat in the winter.
 Renault recognized this, and wisely decided to develop what essentially became the 2CV’s successor as well as competitor.